reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-This can be fixed by performing a `{!reach} commit` after creating the token and transferring the
+This can be fixed by performing a `{!rsh} commit` after creating the token and transferring the
 token in the next consensus step:

 ```reach